Table of Contents

-Cargo cages mount to your frame or fork using either the standard 2-boss bidon bolts or the more recent 3-boss design.
-The latter are specifically designed to accommodate the demands of heavier loads.
-Don’t fret if you have no bidon mounts on your frame or fork; there are numerous ways to add bolts without any drilling and tapping, but more on that below. 😀
+Cargo cages mount to your frame or fork using either the standard 2-boss or 3-boss designs.
+With that extra point to reinforce the cage, 3-boss cages will accommodate the demands of heavier loads.
+Don’t fret if you have no bidon mounts on your frame or fork; there are numerous ways to add bolts without drilling and tapping, but more on that below. 😀

 Does Your Frame Have Enough Clearance?